 What is the Adobe Digital Academy?

-The Adobe Digital Academy is a two-part program based in the San Francisco Bay Area, the Salt Lake City area, and Austin, Texas.
+The Adobe Digital Academy is a two-part program based in the San Francisco Bay Area, Lehi, Utah, Austin, Texas and New York City.

 Part 1 involves immersive training with exceptional partners.
 Digital Academy scholarships provide students with user experience design or web development training through trusted education partners.
 These partners provide ongoing feedback on student performance, as Part 2 of the program depends on successful completion of Part 1.